DucAnhNTT/bigdata-ETL-pipeline/README.md

     Containerizes and isolates components for easy deployment and scalability.

 ## Quick Start

-To deploy an the HDFS-Spark-Hive cluster, run:
+To deploy an the cluster, run:
 ```
   docker-compose up
 ```

-`docker-compose` creates a docker network that can be found by running `docker network list`, e.g. `docker-hadoop-spark-hive_default`.
+`docker-compose` creates a docker network that can be found by running `docker network list`.

-Run `docker network inspect` on the network (e.g. `docker-hadoop-spark-hive_default`) to find the IP the hadoop interfaces are published on.
+Run `docker network inspect` on the network to find the IP the hadoop interfaces are published on.
 Access these interfaces with the following URLs:

+There's up to 19 containers, so it can consume about 6GB RAM or more, that much containers requiring a lot of configuration and read docs.
+This project is developing based on Marcel Jan's[project](https://github.com/DucAnhNTT/docker-hadoop-spark)

+The stack includes the following components and technologies:

 * Namenode: http://<dockerhadoop_IP_address>:9870/dfshealth.html#tab-overview
 * History server: http://<dockerhadoop_IP_address>:8188/applicationhistory